altheachu/kyoto_image/README.md

 # kyoto_image
-a website about my travel in Kyoto to show my degree in html, css, javascript (still working on)
+a website about my travel in Kyoto to show my degree in html, css, javascript.

 # color reference
 https://colorhunt.co/